-It’s impossible to come to Morocco, and not leave a piece of your heart with the colorful variety of dishes.
-The food of Morocco ranks high on lists of the world’s best cuisines, and gastronomical destination.
+It’s impossible to come to Morocco and not leave a piece of your heart with the colorful variety of dishes.
+The food of Morocco ranks high on lists of the world’s best cuisines, and gastronomical destinations.
 Seductive with its incredible variety, flavorful seasoning, and innovative ingredient combinations.

 Morocco is an interesting mixture of people, languages, and traditions.
 The ethnic groups that settled over centuries, play an important role in forming the Moroccan culture of today, especially the cuisine.

-The Influence of Ethnic Groups in the Moroccan Cuisine
+The Influence of Ethnic Groups on the Moroccan Cuisine

 By the end of the 7th century, the Berbers were not alone anymore, and accompanied by other groups of people.
 Traders and conquerors from surrounding areas, including the Romans, Phoenicians, Carthaginians, and mostly the Arabs.
 Shortly after the death of the Prophet Muhammad, the Arabs spread all across the Middle East and North Africa to expand the teachings of Islam.
 They converted some Berbers into Islam, and fought together in the war of the Iberian Peninsula.

 Half a century ago, an estimate of a quarter million Jews lived in Morocco.
-However in the 1940s, with the founding of the state of Israel, religious tensions were escalated resulting in mass emigration.
+However, in the 1940s, with the founding of the state of Israel, religious tensions escalated, resulting in mass emigration.
 Today only few remain, residing in Mellah of Fez, Marrakech, and Casablanca.
-But their cultural traditions and cuisine influence, inevitably still exsits.
+But their cultural traditions and cuisine influence, inevitably, still exist.
 The Jews are a main reason behind the fame of the Moroccan city Chefchaouen, by bringing different shades of blue paint.
 The striking shades of blue in Chefchaouen is attracting tourists from all over the world today.

 The Jews influenced the Moroccan culture, by teaching pickling and preservation techniques for fruits and vegetables, including olives, citrus, and carrots.

-The Moors from Spain were Muslim inhabitants mainly based in the Iberian Peninsula in the 8th century.
-They left their impress in the Moroccan cuisine, by increasing the production and use of olives and olive oil.
-The Moors also brought Pastila, which is very popular pie in Morocco today.
+The Moors of Spain were Muslim inhabitants mainly based in the Iberian Peninsula in the 8th century.
+They left their impress on the Moroccan cuisine, by increasing the production and use of olives and olive oil.
+The Moors also brought Pastila, which is a very popular pie in Morocco today.

-Like most imperializing countries, France wanted to colonize Morocco in order to acheive more power.
-France colonized Morocco from 1912 until 1956, and brought with them a culture of cafés, ice cream, patisserie, even wine.
+Like most imperializing countries, France wanted to colonize Morocco in order to achieve more power.
+France colonized Morocco from 1912 until 1956, and brought with them a culture of cafés, ice cream, patisserries, even wine.